heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ɰ.
-And darkness spreads, and fractures the bright whorl: in lines of teeth, ruin, bloodlight, and otherspace, tearing the computational fabric of the network like wet paper.
+And fractures the bright whorl: in lines of ruin, bloodlight, and otherspace, tearing the computational fabric of the network like wet paper.

 <p align="center">